Investing in financial products involves risk. Losses may exceed the value of your original investment.

 What is a Time Frame in Forex Trading?

-A Forex time frame is the period each candlestick or bar on a chart represents, such as 1 minute (M1), 1 hour (H1), or 1 day (D1).
+A Forex time frame is the period each candlestick or bar on a chart represents, such as 1 minute (M1), 1 hour (H1), or 1 day (D1) (see Investopedia on multi-time-frame analysis).
 It defines the specific interval of price action that traders see and analyze.

 When you select a time frame, you are choosing how much data is condensed into a single candle.
 A 1-hour time frame shows the open, high, low, and close prices for every 60-minute period.
 A daily time frame shows the same for an entire 24-hour session.
 This choice dictates the level of detail and the speed of the trading environment.